AronAhn/CSusingPython/Presentations/DynamicProgramming.md

     #print(parts)
     return sum(parts)
 ```
-* Intuitevely, the second one seems simplest and fastest
+* Intuitevely, the second one is simplest and seems fastest
-* However, the third one was two times faster than the second one
+* However, the third one, which is with dynamic programming, is two times faster than the second one